.3406 Standards for Continued Certification as a Specialist

 (a) Substantial Involvement - The specialist must demonstrate that, for each of the five years preceding application for continuing certification, he or she has had substantial involvement in the specialty as defined in Rule .3405(b) of this subchapter.

-(b) Continuing Legal Education - The specialist must earn no less than 60 hours of accredited CLE credits in privacy and information security law and related fields during the five years preceding application for continuing certification.
-Of the 60 hours of CLE, at least 30 hours shall be in privacy and information security law, and the balance of 30 hours may be in related field CLE or technical (non-legal) CE.
-At least six credits each year must be earned in privacy and information security law.
+(b) Continuing Legal Education - The specialist must earn no less than 60 hours of accredited CLE credits in child welfare law and related fields during the five years preceding application for continuing certification.
+Of the 60 hours of CLE, at least 42 hours shall be in child welfare/juvenile law, and the balance of 18 hours may be in related field CLE.
 A list of the topics that qualify as related-field CLE and technical CE shall be maintained by the board on its official website.

-(c) Peer Review - The applicant must provide, as references, the names of at least six lawyers or judges, all of whom are licensed and currently in good standing to practice law in North Carolina or another jurisdiction in the United States; however, no more than three reference may be licensed in another jurisdiction.
+(c) Peer Review - The applicant must provide, as references, the names of at least six lawyers or judges, all of whom are licensed and currently in good standing to practice law in North Carolina.
 References must be familiar with the competence and qualification of the applicant as a specialist.
 For an application to be considered, completed peer reference forms must be received from at least three of the references.
-All other requirements relative to peer review set forth in Rule .3305(d) of this subchapter apply to this standard.
+All other requirements relative to peer review set forth in Rule .3405(d) of this subchapter apply to this standard.